 Settled as a small fishing village in the late 12th century, Amsterdam became one of the most important ports in the world during the Dutch Golden Age.
 During that time, the city was the leading centre for finance and diamonds.
 The city is the financial and cultural capital of the Netherlands and Amsterdam Stock Exchange is the oldest stock exchange in the world.

-One of the largest historic city centers in Europe, with about 7,000 registered historic buildings.
+One of the largest historic city centres in Europe, with about 7,000 registered historic buildings.
 The street pattern has been largely unchanged since the 19th century there was no major bombing during World War II.
-The center consists of 90 islands linked by 400 bridges.
+The centre consists of 90 islands linked by 400 bridges.
 Amsterdam is one of the most bicycle-friendly large cities in the world and is a centre of bicycle culture with good facilities for cyclists such as bike paths and bike racks.

 The “Amsterdam” that most people know is the city centre, a radius of about 2 km, with Central Station at its apex.
 It corresponds to the city as it was around 1850.
 All major tourist destinations, and most hotels, are located inside it or just outside it.
-Districts inside the city center are the Jordaan, a working-class area gone upmarket, and Plantage, a leafy and spacious area known for its zoo and botanical gardens.
+Districts inside the city centre are the Jordaan, a working-class area gone upmarket, and Plantage, a leafy and spacious area known for its zoo and botanical gardens.

 The oldest area of the town is known as de Wallen (the quays), in the Nieuwmarkt area of the Old Center.
-It lies to the east of Damrak and contains the city’s famous red light district.
+It lies to the east of Damrak and contains the city’s famous red-light district.
 To the south of de Wallen is the old Jewish quarter of Waterlooplein.
-The most popular district outside of the city centre is South for it’s quality museums and street markets.
+The most popular district outside of the city centre is South for its quality museums and street markets.

 De Wallen, the oldest part of the city, is a designated area for legalized prostitution and is Amsterdam‘s largest and most well known red-light district.
 It consists of a network of roads and alleys containing several hundred small, one-room apartments rented by female sex workers who offer their services from behind a window or glass door, typically illuminated with red lights.
 The area also has a number of sex shops, sex theatres, peep shows, a sex museum, a cannabis museum, and a number of coffee shops offering various cannabis products.

 Many people choose to visit Amsterdam because of its reputation for tolerance.
-Prostitution is legalized and licensed in the Netherlands, and in Amsterdam it is very visible, window prostitution.
+Prostitution is legalized and licensed in the Netherlands, and in Amsterdam, it is very visible window prostitution.
 The sale, possession, and consumption of small quantities of cannabis, while illegal, is tolerated by authorities.
 Coffeeshops, not to be confused with coffeehouses or cafes, are allowed to sell cannabis and hash for personal use, not more than 5 grams.